Diamond Ring Selling

 What Happens When You Try To Sell A Diamond Ring?

 Let's start with the most likely scenario.
-Most people out there are still buying their diamond rings in bricks & mortar jewellery stores.
-Let's also assume the best case scenario within the subset of physical jewellery stores - the small independent (not part of a chain) jeweller that only sells GIA certified diamonds.
+Most people out there are still buying their diamond rings in bricks & mortar jewellery shops.
+Let's also assume the best case scenario within the subset of physical jewellery shops - the small independent (not part of a chain) jeweller that only sells GIA certified diamonds.

 In this case, the best (ie, the lowest) profit percentage you're likely to encounter is 25%.
-In other scenarios (ie, large chain jeweller, high end luxury, EGL certified diamonds, etc.), you're likely to face much higher profit margins.
+In other scenarios (ie, large chain jeweller, high end luxury, etc.), you're likely to face much higher profit margins.

-Let's assume for the purposes of this exercise that the diamond ring cost the jewellery store 100 (currency isn't relevant here, only relative values matter).
+Let's assume for the purposes of this exercise that the diamond ring cost the jewellery shop 100 (currency isn't relevant here, only relative values matter).

 With a 25% profit percentage, that means the price you paid was 125.
 Let's be generous and assume that diamond prices have risen 10% since the diamond was purchased.